Somali people: Sports

-Football is the most popular sport amongst Somalis.
-Important competitions are the Somalia League and Somalia Cup.
-The Ocean Stars is Somalia's multi-ethnic national team.
+Sports play an important role in Somali society, with football being the most popular and widely followed sport.
+The main domestic competitions include the Somalia League and Somalia Cup, while the national team, known as the Ocean Stars, represents the country in international tournaments.
+The team is multi ethnic.
 Basketball is also played in the country.
-The FIBA Africa Championship 1981 was hosted in Mogadishu from 15 to 23 December December 1981, during which the national basketball team received the bronze medal.
+The FIBA Africa Championship 1981 was hosted in Mogadishu from 15 to 23 December 1981, during which the national basketball team received the bronze medal.
 The squad also takes part in the basketball event at the Pan Arab Games.
 Other team sports include badminton, baseball, table tennis, and volleyball.